canonical/webteam-hubot/README.md

 ## Development

 The `master` branch is the canonical copy.
-We have a `dev` branch for testing code, but this is not required.
-It is aimed to prevent interrupting the bot and people using it.

 Running the bot in your local terminal will start hubot in console mode (rather than irc), and allow local testing.